-Students will need to have regular access to the UM Learn to access outlines, PowerPoint of the lectures, Quizzes, class information, email, and grades.
+Students will need to have regular access to the course Moodle to access outlines, PowerPoint of the lectures, Quizzes, class information, email, and grades.
 Cellphones are not required for any element of the course, so their use during class time is strongly discouraged.

-For in-person lectures, recording of lectures and class discussions (by any means) is not permitted unless a student is registered with Student Accessibility Services and requires this support.
+Recording of lectures and class discussions (by any means) is not permitted unless a student is registered with Student Accessibility Services and has a disability that requires this support.